bright/new-www/content/blog/2014-11-11-playing-with-material-design-toolbar-palette.md

   - materialdesign
   - android-support-library
 date: 2014-11-10T23:00:00.000Z
-title: Playing with Material Design, Toolbar and Palette
+title: 'Playing with Material Design, Toolbar and Palette'
 layout: post
 image: /images/software_development.jpg
 comments: true
 published: true
+authors:
+  - mateuszklimek
 ---
 Since Android L(ollipop) was presented in June at [Google I/O](https://www.youtube.com/watch?v=wtLJPvx7-ys), only two devices on market can run it officially.
 Nexus 6 and Nexus 9 were released a week ago, and these two guys are ready to go with most recent system from Google, but what about other devices?
 My Nexus 5 still tryin update everyday, but still no effects :)
 Hopefully, we can use some part of Material Design with devices running **Android 2.1 and higher**, because most of implementation was placed in android-support-v7.